iblh/material-theme-docs/intro-en.md

 Used to set the reading experience.

 - markdown: Markdown parsing style.
 There are three styles, `Material`,` Github`, `Plain`.
 - entry_excerpt: Home page Outputs the character length of the digest.
-The default is 80.
+The default value is 80.
+- code_highlight: The style of code field，Specific settings at：[Code highlight](/enl/expert/#Code-highlight)。

 #### thumbnail